Research

 (*in reverse chronological order)

-• (cancelled due to hurricane Helene) Strong u-invariant and Period-Index bound for complete ultrametic fields, Contributed Paper Session I, at Georgia Southern University for AMS Southeastern Sectional Meeting (Fall 2024) on October 5, 2024.
+- (cancelled due to hurricane Helene) Strong u-invariant and Period-Index bound for complete ultrametic fields, Contributed Paper Session I, at Georgia Southern University for AMS Southeastern Sectional Meeting, October 2024.

-• (cancelled due to hurricane Helene) Twisted Number Field Counting, Contributed Paper Session I, at Georgia Southern University for AMS Southeastern Sectional Meeting (Fall 2024) on October 5, 2024.
+- (cancelled due to hurricane Helene) Twisted Number Field Counting, Contributed Paper Session I, at Georgia Southern University for AMS Southeastern Sectional Meeting, October 2024.

-• Local-Global Principles Over The Years, Pre-talk for Igor Rapinchuk’s talk at Algebra and Number Theory Seminar, at Emory University on October 3, 2023.
+- Local-Global Principles Over The Years, Pre-talk for Igor Rapinchuk’s talk at Algebra and Number Theory Seminar, Emory University, October 2023.

 Student Seminar Talks